traefik/traefik/docs/configuration/commons.md

 #
 # cacheinitialcapacity = 4096

-# Maximum allowed capacity for cache (in bytes), when upstream data is bigger than this value, retry starts caching data into file
+# Maximum allowed capacity for cache (in bytes), when upstream data is bigger than this value, retry starts caching data into file. if set to 0 all data will be cached in memory
 #
 # Optional
-# Default: 32kb
+# Default: 0
 #
-# cachemaxcapacity = 32768
+# cachemaxcapacity = 0

 # Place to store temporary files
 #